The Poetry Stroll brings history and literary landmarks to life through poetry & music

 The Poetry Stroll

-The Poetry Stroll explores James Joyce’s Dublin through poetry and music, using the artist’s footsteps as a compass through the city.
+This guided literary walking tour explores James Joyce’s Dublin through poetry and music, using the artist’s footsteps as a compass through the city.
 While best known as a writer, Joyce was also a singer and a poet, and it is through this lens that we encounter his world: Dublin at the beginning of the twentieth century.

 As we walk the streets and visit the places that shaped him, the stroll shines a light on Joyce’s artistic aspirations, creative life and places he later immortalised in Dubliners, A Portrait of the Artist as a Young Man, and Ulysses.

-I recently composed new music to the poetry of Æ George Russell. Æ, the visionary mystic, poet, painter, and intellectual who stood at the heart of Dublin’s artistic life in the early twentieth century.
+I recently composed music to the poetry of Æ George Russell. Æ, the visionary mystic, poet, painter, and intellectual who stood at the heart of Dublin’s artistic life in the early twentieth century.

 I presented these compositions during the inaugural dinner organised by the George Russell Society at the United Arts Club in Dublin on 30 Janurary, 2026.

-'A Farewell' (poem by Æ) at Fennelly's
+'A Farewell' (poem by Æ)

 Songs & Verses from the